Where is the camp?

 What are the living arrangements?

 Most female staff live with the campers in the cabins.
-The cabins are spacious and modern.
-All cabins are equipped with electricity, smoke detectors, fire extinguishers, and full bathroom facilities.
-Each bed has 4 drawers built into the base for clothing; there is also ample space for hanging clothes within the bunk.
+The cabins are spacious and modern, and are equipped with electricity, smoke detectors, fire extinguishers, and full bathroom facilities.
+In most cases, counselors sleep on the top of a bunk bed.
+Each counselor has a dresser with 4 drawers and there is ample space for hanging clothes within the bunk.

 How is the food?

 It doesn’t get any better.
 We have spent a considerable amount of time perfecting our menus to make them fun and nutritious.
-We have fruit, salad, sandwich, and a hot pasta bar as an alternative available at lunch and dinner.
-Most of our staff leave with a few extra pounds due to the excellent meals and the abundance of them.
+We have fruit, salad, sandwich, and hot pasta bars as alternatives available at lunch and dinner.
+Matoaka offers gluten free, vegetarian, vegan and diary free options at each meal.

 What if I get sick at camp?